 Wi-Fi 7 is ready, but your devices aren't — and that's costing you hundreds

-- ▪As of now, only select smartphones like the Samsung Galaxy S26 Ultra and Pixel 10 Pro are Wi-Fi 7 compatible.
+- ▪Only a small number of devices, such as the Samsung Galaxy S26 Ultra and Pixel 10 Pro, currently support Wi-Fi 7 connectivity.

 Opening excerpt (first ~120 words) tap to expand